Oak-Grove-Classical-Academy/elective-syllabus/README.md

 ## Grades

 This is a Pass/Fail course.
-You're going to have to really mess things up to fail, but I guess nothing is impossible.
-If you participate, do the homework, and don't disrupt class, you will have nothing to worry about.
+You will be graded on attendance and participation.
+If you show up and participate, you'll do great!

 ## Topics

 ### Rust programming

 We'll focus on working through [Rustlings exercises](https://rustlings.cool), so be sure and get set up for that.
-The exercises refer to chapters in the [Official Rust Book](https://doc.rust-lang.org/book/title-page.html), which you should bookmark.
+The exercises refer to chapters in the [Official Rust Book](https://doc.rust-lang.org/book/title-page.html), which you should bookmark and read.
+I have read that book many times and still learn or reinforce concepts from it.

 ### Project